Advanced Limited Liability Company (LLC)'s: Video Transcript

 Now, in the past, the estate tax was as high as 55% on any wealth over a million dollars and so using a family LLC to reduce that estate tax liability, it's an excellent tool if you do it right.

-What happens is if you take some assets and you put them into the LLC, you no longer own those assets but what you get back is an ownership interest in that LLC.
-Well, that ownership interest in the LLC for estate tax purpose, the same thing with a limited partnership, is usually considered worth 20 to 50% less than the asset that you put into that LLC or limited partnership.
+What happens is if you take some assets and you put them into the limited liability company (LLC), you no longer own those assets but what you get back is an ownership interest in that LLC.
+Well, that ownership interest in the LLC for estate tax purpose, the same thing with a limited partnership, is usually considered worth 20 to 50% less than the asset that you put into that limited liability company (LLC) or limited partnership.

 So, if you put a million dollars in assets into your LLC, you get your LLC interest back in exchange but for estate tax purposes your LLC interest is only worth $500,000 to $800,000.
 So that reduced the amount of your taxable estate and it provides considerable estate tax savings.